18 Top-Rated Tourist Attractions in Maryland

 Blackwater National Wildlife Refuge

-The Blackwater National Wildlife Refuge, just 12 miles south of Cambridge on Maryland's Eastern Shore, covers 26,000 acres of marshes, ponds, and forest.
+The Blackwater National Wildlife Refuge, 12 miles south of Cambridge on Maryland's Eastern Shore, covers 26,000 acres of marshes, ponds, and forest.
 The refuge provides habitat for large numbers of migratory birds and is a popular spot with bird-watchers.
 The area is also home to the rare Delmarva Peninsula fox squirrel, only recently removed from the endangered species list.

-The best times to visit are in the spring and fall, when birds are moving through, but the property is lovely, and you'll see wildlife at any time of year.
+The best times to visit are in the spring and fall when birds are moving through, but the property is lovely, and you'll see wildlife at any time of year.
 A visitor center has information on the wetlands.
 The best way to see the refuge is on one of the numerous walking trails or from the Wildlife Drive.

 Address: 2145 Key Wallace Drive, Cambridge, Maryland